shhyou/cfalet/proposal/slide-suhorng.md

     * Also rejects polymorphic data structures

-- Use of imperative features are rare; most of the computation are functionally pure.
+- The use of imperative features is rare; most of the computations are functionally pure.

 # Challenges

 - The value restriction is actually at a balance point that any extension could probably be unwillingly complex and break the module abstraction.

-- Polymorphism has a bad interaction with imperative features such as mutable variable.
+- Polymorphism has a bad interaction with imperative features such as mutable variables.

     ```javascript
     function unsound() {